interstateone/LLDBWrapper/README.md

 -	You have to add `$(SYSTEM_APPS_DIR)/Xcode.app/Contents/SharedFrameworks` to `LD_RUNPATH_SEARCH_PATHS` in build settings of your build target.

 -	Do not embed included `LLDB.framework` in your product.
-That is not a fake.
 See below for details.

 Though this framework originally intended to work with open-sourced LLDB build, but there were two problems.